bevyengine/bevy/_release-content/release-notes/subpixel_text.md

 Bevy's existing grayscale AA (`FontSmoothing::AntiAliased`, the default) has an effective horizontal resolution of one physical pixel — a glyph stem that falls between pixels gets softened into a two-pixel-wide gray blur.
-Subpixel AA treats each pixel as three horizontal colour sub-pixels (R, G, B, as physically arranged on most LCD/OLED panels) and addresses them independently, roughly tripling the effective horizontal resolution.
+Subpixel AA treats each pixel as three horizontal color sub-pixels (R, G, B, as physically arranged on most LCD/OLED panels) and addresses them independently, roughly tripling the effective horizontal resolution.
 At 10pt and 14pt body text the difference is clearly visible: sharper vertical stems,